Date of Degree

 Copyright 2010 Melanie Hope Bachmeyer

 Bachmeyer, Melanie Hope.
-"An evaluation of motivating operations in the treatment of food refusal." dissertation, University of Iowa, 2010.
+"An evaluation of motivating operations in the treatment of food refusal."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.